ericluwj/ericluwj.github.io/_posts/2015-11-06-angularui-ui-bootstrap-datepicker-and-timepicker-neutral-timezone.markdown

 ---
 layout: post
 title:  "AngularUI - UI Bootstrap Datepicker and Timepicker Neutral Timezone"
-description: "This article relates to AngularJS and Angular UI Bootstrap (0.14.x), and provides a simple solution to using and storing dates or timings in a neutral timezone."
+description: "This article relates to AngularJS and Angular UI Bootstrap (0.14.x), and provides a simple solution to using and storing dates or timings in a timezone-neutral manner."
 date:   2015-11-06
 ---

 <p class="intro"><span class="dropcap">I</span>t's really disappointing that even with the latest version of UI Bootstrap (0.14.x), the datepicker and timepicker widgets remain having no timezone support.
-This article relates to AngularJS and Angular UI Bootstrap (0.14.x), and provides a simple solution to using and storing dates or timings in a neutral timezone.</p>
+This article relates to AngularJS and Angular UI Bootstrap (0.14.x), and provides a simple solution to using and storing dates or timings in a timezone-neutral manner.</p>

 ### Why do we need timezone support for datepicker and timepicker? ###